Trust and privacy

 A detailed logo can look muddy at 16 or 32 pixels, so the source mark still needs to be icon-friendly.

-PNG is the reliable browser-native baseline
+PNG is the reliable browser baseline

 Contain mode can create padding